cloudfoundry-attic/stac2/README.md

 uses this app.

 * **foo** - It doesn't get too much simpler than this.
 A simple sinatra app that requires no services.
-The sys_basic* scenarios and several others use this app to excercise app creation, etc. The variations that also generate CPU load (sys_basic_http_cpu) use this app as well and in this case use the /fib entrypoint to launch threads to burn CPU cycles computing fibinocci sequences.
+The sys_basic* scenarios and several others use this app to exercise app creation, etc. The variations that also generate CPU load (sys_basic_http_cpu) use this app as well and in this case use the /fib entrypoint to launch threads to burn CPU cycles computing Fibonacci sequences.

 * **nf** - This is identical to the static node.JS based nf app, but in this case, as a source based app it may be launched dynamically by stac2.
 The sys_http scenario makes use of this app.

 * **springtravel** - This is a relatively large spring WAR file based Java app.
-Given it's sice and startup complexity it's taxing on the staging system and related caching and storage infrastructure.
+Given it's size and startup complexity it's taxing on the staging system and related caching and storage infrastructure.
 The app_loop_spring scenario makes use of this app.

 * **crashonboot** - This app is a variation of the ruby foo app with a syntax error that causes it to crash on startup.
-Perfect app for excercising the flappign infrastructure.
+Perfect app for exercising the flapping infrastructure.
 The app_loop_crash scenario makes use of this app.

 When a workload references an application, it does it by name.
 The name is really the key to an application manifest stored in [apps.yml](https://github.com/cloudfoundry/stac2/blob/master/nabv/config/apps.yml).
 Note the